Avoid Bringing bird flu into Denmark

 Several countries in Asia are currently experiencing outbreaks of avian influenza, or bird flu, with high mortality rates among birds, and poultry especially.
 So far, outbreaks have occurred in South Korea, Japan, Vietnam, Thailand, China, Indonesia, Pakistan, Cambodia, Laos, Taiwan, Russia and Kazakhstan where millions of birds have died from bird flu.

 Outbreaks of bird flu have now also been confirmed in different European countries.
-Therefore, travelers should take special care to avoid contact with poultry.
+Therefore, travellers should take special care to avoid contact with poultry.

 Avoid poultry markets and visits to poultry farms